mzaj/mzaj.github.io/cqrs_es/slides.md

 - classic application (N - tier)
         - same model used for writing and quering
         - complex logic (reading needs differnt logic than writing, e.g. validation vs. filtering, BL vs. PL)
-        - list of invoices example (no need to create full Invoice aggregate root for each invoice on list)
 - CQRS in single application
         - no need to creating full domain model for displaing simple list
         - presentation objects consume simple DTOs (not complicated domain objects), sometimes it is not possible - we must use domain object for e.g. calculations (normalized db)